 So, present one shot where it shows the complete chart, but accurate and without any cropped axis – that just looks wrong and it will probably cause ridicule, discredit you, and even cause some serious problem.
 At the very least, the cropped axis can cause confusion when you present them.

 Just imagine how you would react if someone told you that the space between 3 and 10 is actually much smaller or if your percentages didn’t add up.
 If you need to present a close-up, just enlarge the chart and show different aspects or details.
-In essence, one overview and several close-ups are what you will need for an accurate, comprehensible presentation.
+In essence, one overview and several close-ups are what you will need for an accurate, comprehensible, and creative presentation.

 2. Data is hard to compare